gcfrxbots/rxbot/README.md

 ### Dependencies

-Python 2.7 and PIP are needed.
-Python 2.7.9 includes both, download here: https://www.python.org/downloads/release/python-279/
+Python 2.7.9 is required, earlier versions of 2.7 may have issues.
+Download here: https://www.python.org/downloads/release/python-279/

 Install dependencies by running `Install_Requirements.bat` or by using  `pip install -r requirements.txt` in the bot's directory.